anyruizd/my-todo-app/README.md

 ## Things I learned
 The main purpose of creating this app was to practice and acquire new skills in vanilla javascript.
 This is a vague list of things I learned:
-- Function composition
+- Configure Webpack, Babel, ESLint and Jest.
-- Components that received props and returned HTML elements.
+- Single responsibility principle creating components that received props and returned HTML elements.
+- Function composition.
 - Some design patterns such as publish/subscribe and factory functions.
 - Vanilla state management using my very own pub/sub implementation.
 - Testing and mocking with Jest.
-- Component with dependencies that used the factory pattern to make them testable.
+- Dependency injection by using factory pattern to make components easier to test.

 ## How does it work?
+This app requires at least Node v12.

 ### Install dependencies ⏳📉
 ```bash
 $ npm install